aws/eks-anywhere/designs/tinkerbell-provider-input.md

 TinkerbellDatacenterConfig describes the configuration details for Tinkerbell stack.

 In this config, users must specify the following fields:
-* spec.tinkerbellIP: defines the IP of the machine running the Tinkerbell stack.
+* spec.stackIp: defines the IP of the machine running the Tinkerbell stack.
-* spec.tinkerbellCertURL: defines the endpoint where the Tinkerbell stack hosts its certificate.
+* spec.certUrl: defines the endpoint where the Tinkerbell stack hosts its certificate.
 This is used to communicate with the stack.
-* spec.tinkerbellGRPCAuth: defines the GRPC endpoint used by Tinkerbell stack.
+* spec.grpcAuthority: defines the GRPC endpoint used by Tinkerbell stack.
 This is also used to communicate with the stack.
-* spec.tinkerbellPBnJGRPCAuth: defines the GRPC endpoint used by PNBJ for hardware remote management.
+* spec.pbnjGrpcAuthority: defines the GRPC endpoint used by PNBJ for hardware remote management.
 This is used to change the power state and the boot order of the servers.

 Here's an example `TinkerbellDatacenterConfig`